 If it’s continuous light, in manual mode you are going to have to increase the ISO sensitivity according to the power of your lights and you may need to reduce the speed to 1 / 60th of a second so as not to increase the sensitivity too much.

-For the diaphragm, it will have to be adapted according to the depth of field as for the flash.
+The diaphragm will have to be adapted according to the depth of field for the flash.

 For ambient light other than the lighting you use for the photo, you will have to remember to turn everything off to avoid stray lights and unwanted color cast.
 If you can, lower the shades or close the shutters to prevent daylight from entering the subject.

 A little tip to make your subjects stand out better from the background, use one of the two sources with a slight backlight.

 Like that, it will light up your characters from behind and light up their silhouette which will stand out against the black background.

 The second source will be to face, slightly three-quarters and in height.